(Click on the image to download. You may re-post as long as credit is given.)

-A member of the New Music USA Program Council and a Los Angeles Chamber Orchestra Composer Teaching Artist Fellow, Vanderveer’s desire to empower youth also remains a catalyst behind much of her work.
-She recently founded the You(th) Can Compose!
-Summer Workshop, a personalized, online intensive program for teens who are new to composing.
+As a New Music USA Program Council member and a Los Angeles Chamber Orchestra Composer Teaching Artist Fellow, Vanderveer’s desire to empower youth catalyzes much of her work.
+In fact, she founded the You(th) Can Compose!
+Summer Workshop, a personalized, online program for beginners.
+She currently mentors young students in her private studio as well as at the Arts Connection of San Bernardino County, where she instructs composition classes for afterschool programs.

 Please do not edit or modify this biography without written permission.